wajidalikhan/performance/README.md

 Setup based on Bamboo (https://gitlab.cern.ch/cp3-cms/bamboo) to validate JME diliverables

-you need to create the file `bamboo.ini` with the folling information:
+you need to create the file `bamboo.init` with the folling information:
 ```sh
 [batch]